Bhavarth7/TaskMaster_Kanban/README.md

 Project Overview
 Objective
-Create an interactive Kanban board application using React JS that interacts with the provided API from https://api.quicksell.co/v1/internal/frontend-assignment.
+Create an interactive Kanban board application using React JS that interacts with the provided API.

 Features
 Display tickets in a Kanban board.